Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 )
 ```

-This logger takes an [analytic event](#assignment-logger-schema) created by Eppo, `assignment`, and writes in to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).
+This logger takes an [analytic event](#assignment-logger-schema) created by Eppo, `assignment`, and writes it to a table in the data warehouse (Snowflake, Databricks, BigQuery, or Redshift).
 You can read more on the [Event Logging](/sdks/event-logging) page.

 The code below illustrates an example implementation of a logging callback using Segment.
-You could also use your own logging system, the only requirement is that the SDK receives a `logAssignment` function.
-Here we define an implementation of the Eppo `AssignmentLogger` interface containing a single function named `logAssignment`:
+You could also use your own logging system, the only requirement is that the SDK receives a function that takes Eppo's `Assignment` object and writes it to your warehouse.
+For details on the object's schema, see the [Assignment Logger Schema](#assignment-logger-schema) section below.

 ```swift
 // Example of a simple assignmentLogger function